Bernhard Fries: Biography

-He was born in Heidelberg.
-He studied under Carl Koopmann in Karlsruhe, and from 1835 to 1837 at the Academy of Fine Arts, Munich, under Cornelius.
-He traveled in France and Austria, and stayed for a few years (1838–1840 and 1843–1846) in Italy.
-He spent some time from 1840 to 1843 at the Academy in Düsseldorf.
-Amongst his most important works is the cycle of 40 Italian landscapes (now in Munich) that have been compared by some to the famous cycle by Carl Rottmann.
+In Rome, Fries met the landscape artist Johann Wilhelm Schirmer, and stayed for a few years in Italy.
+Fries returned to Heidelberg in 1841 and moved to Düsseldorf in the fall of 1842, where he deepened his friendship with Schirmer, who in the meantime held a professorship for landscape painting at the Düsseldorf Academy.
+Until 1843, Fries was a pupil in Schirmer's landscape painting class at the Düsseldorf Academy.
+Accompanied by Andreas Achenbach and Adolf Carl, Fries traveled to Italy again in the fall of 1843, via Rome to Sicily (1844), turned back to Munich and Heidelberg in 1845.
+In 1846, Fries finally went to Paris, where he is said to have met artists from the Barbizon School.
+While continuing his unsteady life, he became involved in the revolution in 1848 and had contact with David Friedrich Strauss and Ludwig Feuerbach.
+Fries painted a portrait of the latter, which is now lost.
+Because of his political and revolutionary views as a democrat, he was expelled from Munich in 1852 and only returned in 1854.
+From 1860 onwards, he lived in Munich, but lost his financial independence due to the bankruptcy of his family in Heidelberg.

+His last major works include the cycle of 40 Italian landscapes (now in Munich) with views of Italy, created in the style of Carl Rottmann.
 Fries' Italian landscapes show careful composition and execution.
 After the completion of the series in 1866 he created the Italian views and Palermo Mamellen (in Schack Museum in Munich), Civitella, Garda, Rome, Naples, Palermo etc. as well as views of Heidelberg and motifs from the surrounding area.
 Fries died in Munich in 1879.

 A rich collection of drawings and sketchbooks and some of the most important oil paintings showing southern Italian seaside landscapes between Rome and Naples as well as Palermo are in the private collection of a descendant.
 His paintings are represented in various museums, such as the great art galleries and museums in Darmstadt, Halle, Karlsruhe, Munich (Neue Pinakothek and Schackgalerie), Stuttgart and Zurich.
 The Palatinate Museum in Heidelberg has a comprehensive collection of works by Fries.